Coronavirus digest: South Africa launches 1 billion-dose vaccine plant | DW | 19.01.2022

 "We have close to 30,000 infections.
 That is a frighteningly high figure," Chancellor Karl Nehammer said.

-The previous record for new daily cases of 17,006 was set a week ago.
+The previous record for new daily cases, 17,006, was set a week ago.

 Sweden set a new daily record for COVID-19 cases, registering 37,886 on Tuesday, health agency data released on Wednesday showed.
 The country is in the middle of a fourth wave of the pandemic.